+How do I know if I have a hearing loss?

 - if you wish to choose hearing aids at your initial appointment, we will have time to make ear impressions.
 Many people like time to consider their choice, and you will not be expected to make a decision at your initial appointment.

-We have the training and equipment to remove a wax build-up using a probe, as long as it is not too deep in your ear canal.
+We have the training and equipment to remove a wax build-up using a probe and gentle wax suctioning.
 You will need to arrange a quarter hour appointment for this to be carried out.
 A build-up of wax can affect your hearing.
 It can cause reduced hearing aid performance; feedback (whistle) from your hearing aid; and damage to your hearing aid.

 +Customised ear plugs